The kids and I harvested bunches of chamomile

 Blend until light and fluffy.

-Slowly add the eggs yolks and vanilla while continuing to blend.
+Slowly add the eggs yolks, milk and vanilla while continuing to blend.

 In a clean bowl, beat the egg whites, when they become frothy add the cream of tarter.
 When soft peaks begin to form, add the remaining sugar.
 Continue until stiff peaks form.